Chart Color Schemes

 Recent residential development output has been above average within Bulahdelah - Stroud when compared nationally

-In FY26, $1.9 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to the rest of NSW, Bulahdelah-Stroud has around three-quarters the rate of new dwelling approvals per person and ranks among the 55th percentile nationally based on areas assessed.
-New building activity comprises predominantly detached dwellings (95.0%) with a minority of attached dwellings (5.0%), maintaining the area's traditional low-density character and appealing to those seeking family homes and space.
+In the current financial year, there have been $1.9 million in commercial development approvals recorded, reflecting the area's predominantly residential nature.
+Compared to the rest of NSW, Bulahdelah-Stroud has around three-quarters the rate of new dwelling approvals per person and ranks among the 55th percentile nationally when assessed by areas.
+The new building activity shows a significant majority (95.0%) of detached dwellings and a minority (5.0%) of attached dwellings, maintaining the area's traditional low-density character with an emphasis on family homes that appeal to those seeking space.

 Frequently Asked Questions - Development